justine627/Datathon/README.md

 # Beijing Multi-Site Air Quality — Next-Hour PM2.5 Prediction

-This notebook builds a leakage-safe pipeline to predict `PM2_5_next_hour` for the "Inter-Uni Datathon Stream 2 — Beijing Multi-Site Air Quality" Kaggle competition, using LightGBM and XGBoost with a chronological validation split and a weighted blend.
+This notebook demonstrates the culmination of our efforts to produce a leak-proof model in order to predict `PM2_5_next_hour` for the "Inter-Uni Datathon Stream 2 — Beijing Multi-Site Air Quality" Kaggle competition, using LightGBM and XGBoost with a chronological validation split and a weighted blend.

 ## Required Files